lovett/image-archive/README.md

 care of installing third-party libraries and put the `ia` executable onto the Raku PATH, usually `$HOME/.raku/bin`.

-Once installed, run `ia setup` to establish an archive in the current directory.
-It will be called Archive.
-A starter configuration file (`config.ini`) will be placed here along with an empty SQLite database.
+Once installed, run `ia setup` to establish an archive in the default location, `$HOME/Archive`.
 Run `ia --help setup` for further details on customizing the name of the archive or its location.

 ## Configuration